 When walking into any dispensary, you're greeted with nearly limitless vaping options.
 Among all the choices, two types of oil are the most abundant—live resin, and predominantly distillate.

 For beginners, it can be tricky to know which is the right choice.
-Now you might be thinking—they're both cannabis concentrates, so they must be almost the same thing if they’re both in a cart!
+Now you might be thinking—they're both concentrates, so they must be almost the same thing if they’re both in a cart!

 However, there are some pretty significant differences between live resin and distillate.